mxcube/mxcubecore/docs/source/dev/user-based-login-details.md

 # User-based login details

 When logging in the very first user sees modal dialog `Select session` and must choose an experimental session.
 As long as one user is logged in, the consecutive users do not see this modal dialog.
 Pressing outside the modal or closing with `X` causes unsuccessful login and landing back on the login page.

 ## Multiple users:

 Any number of users can be logged in at the same time if:
-* they belong to the same proposal,
+* they belong to the same `session` (at MAX IV site `proposal` is used in similar meaning),
 * they are **staff**.

-Users, who are not part of the proposal, can not login.
+Users, who are not part of the proposal, can not log in.
 After unsuccessful login attempt the user should see the message: “Authentication failed”.

 The first logged in user automatically becomes an **user in control**.
 The other users are **observers**.